dagnall53/MarineMultiDisplay/README.md

 # Marine Multi Display
-This project is a version of the NMEADISPLAY Wireless Instrument Repeater Display for Boats It has two versions, one for for the WaveShare Module and one for the GUITRON module used in NMEADISPLAY

-<i>STANDARD DISCLAIMER: This instrument is intended as an aid to navigation and should not be relied upon as the sole source of information.
+<i><small>STANDARD DISCLAIMER: This instrument is intended as an aid to navigation and should not be relied upon as the sole source of information.
 While every effort has been made to ensure the accuracy of message translations and their display, they are not guaranteed.
 The user is responsible for cross-checking data with other sources, exercising judgment, and maintaining situational awareness.
-No liability for any loss, damage, or injury resulting from the use of this instrument will be accepted. </i>
+No liability for any loss, damage, or injury resulting from the use of this instrument will be accepted. </i></small>

-This revised project supports direct NMEA2000 connection and has a completely revised file editor that makes use of the SD card optional.
+This project is a development of the NMEADISPLAY Wireless Instrument Repeater Display for Boats.
+This revised project supports direct NMEA2000 connection and has a completely revised file editor and uses flash memory for configuration files making the use of the SD card optional.

-(see below))
+It has three versions, one for the GUITRON 480x480 module, one for the 480 480 4 inch WaveShare Module and one for the 800x480 '4.3inch box' wide waveshare module.

 ## HOW TO INSTALL FIRST TIME
 First, plug your module into a com port on your PC.
 Switch the module on (press the PWRKEY) and record which port it is using.
 If confused, check Device Manager and look for the USB-SERIAL CH340 port.